mminin/surface-derivatives/standalone/readme.md

 If working from Windows, you should use "OSGeo4W Shell" to run this script.

-If default installation does not work, use advanced installation, and make sure to select python libraries (skipped by default), particularly python-gdal-dev and scipy.
+If default installation does not work, use advanced installation, and make sure to select python libraries (might get skipped by default), particularly python-gdal-dev and scipy.
 Scipy provides handles to ITK subroutines, which (i suspect) is what does the convolution.

 To run this script, say from either Linux terminal or OSGeo4W shell: